sergij14/drawing-app/README.md

 # Drawing App

-A simple drawing application created with RxJS
+A simple drawing application created with RxJS.